 The CRESxxxx base tables are externalized versions of the topology resource maps, and are usually updated when a resource is installed, added, discarded or removed.
-This information is captured via the CICS XRSINDI global user exit.
+This information is captured via the CICS XRSINDI global user exit, or for CRESIPCN, via the XMEOUT message exit.